sparkexperience/modules/README.md

 * All new functionality must be added as options on the controller file.
 * All ACF fields must follow a BEM naimg structure.
 * All files must contain clear comments that are easy to follow
-* If a post type is requried for your module, the post type must be created within the controller file.

 Folder structure: